bitrix24/b24restdocs/api-reference/mailservice/mailservice-delete.md

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will add it shortly
+Some data may be missing here — we will complete it shortly

 {% endnote %}